hvarga/tuosde-docker/README.md

 ## Introduction

-The aim of this repository is to encapsulate a development environment in a form of OCI container that provides a system-independent mouseless terminal-based development environment consisting of an open source software.
+The aim of this repository is to encapsulate a development environment in a form of an OCI container that provides a system-independent mouseless terminal-based development environment consisting of an open source software.
 Hence, the naming of "TUOSDE" which is an acronym that stands for "The Ultimate Open Source Development Environment".